Out of the Wings

 Two readings of Contemporary Peruvian plays in translation in the Platform Theatre Studio, presented by Centre For Performance

-Posted on 18 June 2012 by Gwendolen MacKeith
+Posted on 18 June 2012 by Gwendolen Mackeith

 Kamikaze (1999), by César de María (translated by Mary Ann Vargas)